Control Transformer Sizing

 • The drawing and the structured output remain correct together.

-Open the example and see the system in action
+Open the example and change inputs to see the system update